Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-- The average inventory processing period data is available only for the most recent quarters, starting from March 31, 2023.
-It exhibits a slight increase from 9 days in the first three reported quarters to 11 days in the quarter ending December 31, 2023.
-This indicates a minor lengthening in the time taken to process inventory toward the end of the period.
+- The inventory processing period data is available only for the most recent quarters starting from March 31, 2023.
+During this period, the days of inventory processing remained stable at 9 days for three quarters, then increased slightly to 11 days in the last quarter.
+This indicates a generally consistent inventory turnover rate with a minor slowdown towards the end of the observed period.

 - Operating Cycle